-Measure 14 Conclusion: Insufficient data to draw a conclusion.
+Measure 14 Conclusion: Neither supports nor fails to support the hypothesis.

 Research Question 4: Is the percentage of babies born with low birth weight (< 2,500 grams) to mothers participating in the Centennial Home Visiting (CHV) Pilot Program lower than the percentage of low-birth-weight babies born to Medicaid mothers who do not participate in the CHV Pilot Program?